 Please note, applications for the current academic year (September 2017 - August 2018) can still be submitted online.
-Please read the guidance notes and only complete the form above if you require Transport which needs to commence before September.
+Please read the guidance notes and only complete the form if you require Transport which needs to commence before September 2018.

-Assistance may be awarded on distance if the child attends the nearest suitable school which is:
+Assistance may be awarded on distance if the child attends the nearest suitable school which is beyond:

-- beyond 2 miles walking distance (if aged between of 5 and 8); or
+- 2 miles walking distance (if aged between of 5 and 8)

-- beyond 3 miles walking distance (if aged between 8 and 16)
+- 3 miles walking distance (if aged between 8 and 16)

 The nearest suitable school is the school nearest to the home address that the Local Authority has deemed can meet the pupils needs.
 If parents choose another school they are not eligible for transport.

 The safety criterion considers the walking nature of the route when accompanied by a suitable adult.
 For example lack of pavements, lack of street lighting, speed of traffic, lack of safe road crossing points.

-Low income is assessed on the basis of the pupil receiving free school meals or whose parents are in receipt of maximum Working Tax Credit if:
+Low income is assessed on the basis of the pupil receiving free school meals or whose parents are in receipt of maximum Working Tax Credit if the:

-- The nearest suitable qualifying school is beyond 2 miles (if aged between 8 and 11)
+- nearest suitable qualifying school is beyond 2 miles (if aged between 8 and 11)

-- The school is between 2 and 6 miles (if aged between 11-16 and there are not three or more suitable nearer schools);
+- school is between 2 and 6 miles (if aged between 11-16 and there are not three or more suitable nearer schools)

-- The school is between 2 and 15 miles and is the nearest school preferred on the grounds of religion or belief (if aged 11-16).
+- school is between 2 and 15 miles and is the nearest school preferred on the grounds of religion or belief (if aged 11-16)

 Assistance may be awarded on mobility problems if it is considered that the pupil cannot be reasonably expected to walk to school because of their mobility problems or because of associated health issues related to their special educational needs or disability.